A Few Student Projects

 Experiential learning and hands-on practice is central to our major Here are just a few of the activites students do to earn academic credit in our major:

 - The UMass Student Farming Enterprise is a year-round class in which students manage a small organic farm and sell their produce through a CSA, farmers market, and to university and private food service and retail markets.
+Our farm was ranked 5th best in the nation!

 - The UMass Permaculture Initiative is a unique class and program that has converted underused grass lawns on the campus into edible, low-maintenance, and easily replicable food gardens.